Abdullah-Alesway/ITI_OpenSrc_S23_G1/README.md

 knowledge into fostering excellence through training, Career Clinics, and career talks during their mid-year and summer vacation in highly demanded skills to increase their readiness prior their graduation.

-**To summarize, this is a new technique from Government to wasting taxpayers' money :money_mouth_face:**
+**To summarize, this is a new technique from Government to wasting taxpayers' money :money_mouth_face:**.